ZachJHansen/anthem-benchmarks/README.md

 - Level 4 problems should be solvable by an ATP in under 10 minutes when provided a proof outline.
 - Level 5 problems have not yet been solved by anyone in the `anthem` group.

 Some problems make multiple appearances across the difficulty levels, depending on the command used to generate the problems.
-For instance, variants of the `primes` problem are much easier for `vampire` when `anthem`'s custom simplifications.
+For instance, variants of the `primes` problem are much easier for `vampire` when `anthem`'s custom simplifications are used.